AleDenshi/comfy.guide/content/client/gpg.md

 Every PGP public key supports **identities.** This means you can give a key a name and an associated email in [supported clients.](https://www.openpgp.org/software/) Not only can you send encrypted messages with PGP, but you can also **verify a user's identity** through the use of **fingerprints.**

-To edit any of the parameters of your key, run the following command with your key's signature:
+To edit any of the parameters of your key, run the following command with your key's fingerprint:

 ```sh
 gpg --edit-key {{<hl>}}FCA165AAA90719CE3A9CEF3E3264540BB6A15BAA{{</hl>}}